KrauseFx/krausefx.com/_posts/2025-03-20-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 ---
 layout: post
-title: 'How we used LLMs to help us find the perfect piece of land for our future home'
+title: 'How we used LLMs to help us find the perfect piece of land for our home'
 categories: []
 tags:
 - ai